Welcome to Enrollment Services

 No. Gadsden State has open admissions.
 We only use ACT scores for placement in math and English classes.
 For more information on which math and English classes you are eligible for reach out to Enrollment Services or your faculty advisor.

 No. However, you should apply as soon as possible for aid to be processed and packaged in time to use toward fall tuition.
 Students that apply less than two weeks before the start of the semester may have to pay upfront to ensure classes are not dropped for nonpayment.
-Visit FAFSA to apply.
+Visit our FAFSA page for instructions.

 Yes.
 If you list Gadsden State's college code on your FAFSA, it will be sent to the College for processing.
 You will have a Financial Aid tab appear on your OneACCS account.
 You should check that tab to see any outstanding unsatisfied student requirements and complete them in order for your aid to be packaged and applied to your account.
 Some students are selected by the U.S. Department of Education for verification.
 In that case, all required documents must be submitted electronically to the Financial Aid Office.
 Once your aid is finalized, you will receive an offer email notification from the GSCC Financial Aid Office and you will begin seeing authorized financial aid showing under your student account.
 Until both of those things happen, your financial aid is not finalized.